aer0ss/aerofs/docs/engineering/references/ci.md

 CI runs an instance of dnsmasq which is used as a DNS and DHCP server for the CI LAN.
 Boxes can be referred to by hostname on this network, which is nice.

-NB: make sure dnsmasq does NOT listen on the docker0 bridge interface or the containerized dns will fial to start
+NB: make sure dnsmasq does NOT listen on the docker0 bridge interface or the containerized dns will fail to start

 in /etc/dnsmasq.conf
 ```